 After a breast ultrasound and biopsy, Wassman was diagnosed with hormone-receptive-positive, HER2 positive, invasive ductal carcinoma.

 “I just wanted the cancer out of me; I felt like it was invading my body,” she says.
 “I had a lot of thoughts running through my head.
 What does this mean?
 Am I going to graduate?
 Am I going to be ok?
 Am I going to die?
 I am big on planning and controlling things in my life, but this was out of my control.”

 Instead, Wassman focused on the something she could control: getting the best care possible to fight it.

 Her best friend put Wassman in touch with her sister, Rush breast surgeon Andrea Madrigrano, MD.
 Madrigrano talked Wassman through her diagnosis and what she could expect.
 She then connected Wassman with Rush’s breast cancer coordinator Madeline McIntosh, RN.

 McIntosh helped schedule appointments for Wassman to begin her care with Rush’s comprehensive breast cancer team.

-Shortly after her diagnosis, Wassman met with her care team — which included Madrigrano, medical oncologist Ruta Rao, MD, genetic counselor Kelly Burgess, MS, and a radiation oncologist — to go over her case and establish a personalized care plan.
+Shortly after her diagnosis, Wassman met with her care team — which included Madrigrano, medical oncologist Ruta Rao, MD, a genetic counselor and a radiation oncologist — to go over her case and establish a personalized care plan.